Yupriando/NoiseCore-Figma/README.md

 ## Academic Purpose

-This project was developed for educational and academic purposes.
+This project was developed as part of a UI/UX Design and Web Development assignment for educational purposes.